 The national OCD charity, run by and for people with lived experience of OCD

-Although medication is not recommended as a sole treatment method, in practice many people will be offered medication whilst on long waiting lists for psychological therapy.
-If this happens, it should be the service-users choice whether to try medication or not.
+Although medication is not recommended as an initial treatment method for most people with OCD, in the past many people were offered medication whilst on long waiting lists for psychological therapy.
+If this happens, it should be your choice whether to try medication or not.

 The types of Medications